p-dimi/NLP-tookit/README.md

 ```
 ```
 # declare directories and file names for TxtToCtf
+# directory of the text files
 txt_path = 'textfiles/directory'

+# name of the source text file
 txt_source = 'source_textfile_name.txt'

+# name of the target text file
 txt_target = 'target_textfile_name.txt'

+# directory where to save (and load from) the CTF file
 ctf_save_directory = 'savectf/directory

+# name to give the CTF file being created
 ctf_filename = 'training.ctf'
 ```
 ```